KiweeEu/apollo-link-watched-mutation/README.md

 By monitoring networking traffic, the Link figures out when you may want to update your cache based off a mutation/subscription and query and you determine how it should update all in one place.

+## Callback arguments

+For a mutation, the callback is invoked with the following arguments:

+- mutation: object, consisting of:
+  - name: string, name of the mutation
+  - variables: object, variables of the mutation
+  - result: object, result data of the mutation
+- query: object, consisting of:
+  - name: string, name of the query
+  - variables: object, variables of the query
+  - result: object, cached data of the query

+Similarly, for a subscription, the callback is invoked with the following arguments:

+- subscription: object, consisting of:
+  - name: string, name of the subscription
+  - variables: object, variables of the subscription
+  - result: object, result data of the subscription
+- query: object, consisting of:
+  - name: string, name of the query
+  - variables: object, variables of the query
+  - result: object, cached data of the query

+If the callback returns data (not null or undefined), the updated data is written to the cache using writeQuery.

 ## Example usage

 NOTE: the examples haven't been updated to the newest version of the package.